 Scott is internationally recognized for his work with many contemporary big bands, including the Toshiko Akiyoshi Jazz Orchestra and the new edition of Johnny Griffin's Big Soul Band, as well as his own Scott Whitfield Jazz Orchestras (East and West).
 Whitfield's discography includes 7 recordings as leader and more than 50 recordings with other artists.
 In addition to his own recordings, his compositions and arrangements have been performed and recorded by such artists as Diva, Maurice Hines, The Pied Pipers, Bill Allred's Classic Jazz Band, and Pete Petersen's 23-strong Collection Jazz Orchestra.

 He has been in Les Brown's Band of Renown for the last 20 years as featured alto sax soloist.
 He joined Captain & Tennille in 1979 and has been Toni Tennille's symphony orchestra conductor since 1984, having conducted over 60 symphonies.
 He recorded music for Bob Hope's TV specials for 17 years, played on the Tonight Show with Johnny Carson and Jay Leno and has performed with Tony Bennett, Frank Sinatra, Mel Torme, Rosemary Clooney, Liza Minnelli, Dianne Warwick, Clark Terry's Band, Toshiko Akiyoshi, Louis Bellson and Jack Sheldon.
 As an arranger, Rusty's work can be found in the Tentet's book.

-ROGER NEUMANN (Baritone Sax)
+BRIAN WILLIAMS (Baritone Sax)